incoresemi/uatg/docs/source/overview.rst

 Overview
 ========

-``UTG`` is a framework built at InCore to generate RISC-V Assembly tests for functionally verfiying the cores designed in house. ``UTG`` generates the Assembly files by invoking several python scripts containing the Assembly syntax for the specific tests.
+Architectural Test Generator - ``UTG`` is a framework built at InCore to generate RISC-V Assembly tests for functional verification of the cores designed in house. ``UTG`` generates the Assembly files by invoking several python scripts containing the Assembly syntax for the specific tests.

 Micro-arch-tests also supports the generation of SV Coverpoints for the test using the syntax specified in the python scripts generating the test.